GeoffAWaddington/CSI30Wiki/Track-Actions.md

 ```

 ## MCUTrackPan, MCUTrackPanDisplay
 MCUTrackPan is meant to allow you to toggle between TrackPan and TrackPanWidth from a single CSI action.
-The two lines of code [I've included the syntaxs for MCUTrackPanDisplay for convenience) control Pan and PanWidth, as well as Pan L and Pan R if you prefer to use Dual Pan.
+These two lines of code control Pan and PanWidth, as well as Pan L and Pan R if you prefer to use Dual Pan.
 No zone switching, multiple widgets, or special rotary metering modes required.
 ```
 Zone "Track"
      DisplayLower|     MCUTrackPanDisplay Rotary|